yar3333/nanofl-site-content/blocks/mainAbout.md

-#Free vector and animation editor with a HTML5 backend
+#Vector and animation editor with a HTML5 backend

 Design animated banners, movie clips and games.